The 10 Most Reliable SUVs and Crossovers From the Past Five Years

 Look, there are drivers out there, definitely not us, who think they’re Dominic Torreto.
 They drive their cars hard and put them away wet, both of which are not great for the car’s overall health.
 You’ll want to check the car’s tires, work your way through its transmission, hit small speed bumps to check its suspension, and ask for an inspection by a trusted mechanic.

-Find Your Next Reliable SUV with Cars Direct
+Find Your Next Reliable SUV with Carvana

 You’ve got questions, The Drive has answers!